hectorluu/knightz-007/README.md

 <h1 align="center" style="border: none;"> Hi there 👋, I'm Hung</h1>

-## I'm a nice front-end fresher, a passionate contributor.
+## I'm a front-end developer, a passionate contributor.

-- ✨ I’m currently learning everything.
-However, I'm especially interested in Javascript 😆
+- ✨ I’m currently learning everything 😆
 - 👯 I’m looking to collaborate with other developers.

 ## Connect with me: